mokymai/bio/README.md

 ### RStudio settings

+> The functions in this sub-section may work correctly with the newest
+> versions of RStudio (vesion \> 1.3).

 This function resets RStudio user preferences and settings.

 Run function without arguments to see the available options.